Lasting Legacy of John Lennon: A Look at the Influence on History

 1987: Induction into Songwriters Hall of Fame

-1987: McCartney's Interview on Lennon
+1987: McCartney's Interview About Lennon

-1991: ACLU wins decision against the FBI
+1991: ACLU Wins Decision Against the FBI

 In 1991, the ACLU, representing Jon Wiener, won a favorable decision in their suit against the FBI in the Ninth Circuit, regarding the release of John Lennon's FBI files.

-April 1992: Justice Department appeals to Supreme Court
+April 1992: Justice Department Appeals to Supreme Court

-1992: Ai: Japan Through John Lennon's Eyes published
+1992: Publication of "Ai: Japan Through John Lennon's Eyes: A Personal Sketchbook"

-In 1992, "Ai: Japan Through John Lennon's Eyes: A Personal Sketchbook", featuring John Lennon's illustrations of Japanese words, was published.
+In 1992, "Ai: Japan Through John Lennon's Eyes: A Personal Sketchbook", featuring Lennon's illustrations of Japanese words, was published.

 Ai: Japan Through John Lennon's Eyes : A Personal Sketchbook (English and Japanese Edition)